Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 How are collagen peptides different from gelatin?

 Great question.
 Though collagen peptides/gelatin and a traditional (say, whey) powder can all be considered “protein powders,” their amino acid makeups are drastically different.
 While collagen IS found in muscle, its primary role is to help provide structure, but not necessarily mass.
-If you're looking for a protein powder to help with muscle growth, collagen won't help as much as a branch chain amino acid-filled whey-based protein powder like THIS one.
+If you’re looking for a protein powder to help with muscle growth, collagen won’t help as much.
+It isn’t a complete protein because it is missing a few essential amino acids that are required to build muscle, repair tissues, and carry out the other functions of protein in the body.
+For more about protein powders, you can read our full review of the healthiest protein powders.

 Are all collagen powders the same?